whatisnuclear/website/museum.md

 <div class="row">

 <p>
-What Is Nuclear has, through the years, collected, funded, and/or coordinated the digitization of interesting and unique nuclear reactor history artifacts.
+What Is Nuclear has, through the years, collected, funded, and/or coordinated the digitization of forgotten and unique nuclear reactor history artifacts in order to preserve them for educational and archival purposes.
 This page contains a list of them all.
 </p>

 <h1>Films</h1>